RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m2-guides/decisions-authoring.md

     ![Business Central Add Condition]({% image_path business-central-add-condition.png %}){:width="600px"}

 6. We need to define which object is going to be evaluated.
 Click on `Create new Fact Pattern`.
 Select `CreditCardHolder` as the _Fact type_ and define a variable called `holder` as the _Binding_.
-Click _Next_.
+Click _Ok_ to dismiss the fact pattern dialog, then click _Next_.

     ![Business Central Create Pattern]({% image_path business-central-create-pattern.png %}){:width="600px"}